 Then, we just grit our teeth, put our head down and go for it.
 No matter how or what we think or feel about it, we just do it.
 No excuses!

 When we can’t find a paint color, our favorite brush or our reference photo, it delays painting and dampens our motivation.
-Setting up our own art space
+Set up our own art space.

 If we paint still lifes, have a supply of vases, teapots, flowers or whatever we want to include in our paintings.